 Speak with a certified addiction professional now and get answers to commonly asked questions today!

 Research has shown that the sooner the intervention takes place, the more effective it can be.
 If you know your loved one is abusing meth, then it’s never too soon to start planning a drug intervention.
 Unfortunately, for many families, it is too late.

 Methamphetamine addicts are at risk for physical and mental health problems caused by long-term meth abuse, including serious psychotic symptoms, withdrawal symptoms, or even overdose.
 In 2019 alone, more than 70,000 Americans lost their lives to drug overdoses.
 That doesn’t include people who died as a result of driving under the influence of drugs, drug-fueled suicides, and other drug-related incidents.
 Sadly, for those people and their families, a drug abuse intervention is no longer needed.
 Know that now is the best time to plan a meth abuse intervention if your loved one is struggling with substance use disorder and needs substance abuse treatment.

-Call Addiction Interventions today for a free consultation with a trained interventionist and to start the process of planning a meth abuse intervention for your loved one.
+Call Addiction Interventions today for a free consultation with a professional interventionist and to start the process of planning a drug use intervention for your loved one.